 Why Do Car Accidents Happen?

-An attorney with nearly 20 years' experience, Scott M. Miller began his career as a lawyer in Chicago.
+An attorney with 25 years' experience, Scott M. Miller began his career as a lawyer in Chicago.
 After five years of handling a variety of cases in Illinois, he moved to Florida and starting his own practice.
 He's also worked with clients on several high-profile accident cases featured on ABC's "Good Morning America" and CBS' "The Saturday Early Show."

 - Use of Drugs or Alcohol